Visiting Buenos Aires isn’t about checking off a list of landmarks, it’s about the barrios.

 Almagro

-In fact, I remember a few of my co-workers back in 2010 priding themselves on their Almagro addresses, touting them as if it made them a superior expat to the English speakers of Palermo (it did not).
-But they did choose a pretty great place to live.
+In fact, I remember a few of my co-workers back in 2010 priding themselves on their Almagro addresses, touting them as if it made them a superior expat to the English speakers of Palermo.
+Whether they were superior is debatable but they did choose a pretty great place to live.

 Villa Crespo

-Villa Crespo, before Chacarita, was the original Palermo alternative.
+Villa Crespo, before Chacarita grew in popularity, was the original Palermo alternative.
 It borders both Palermo Soho and Chacarita.

 This classic Buenos Aires barrio has some of the best street art in town.
 I recommend wandering its cobblestone streets on a sunny afternoon to hunt down the many, many murals here.

 Calle Murillo is also home to the city’s leather district with a few blocks dedicated to the craft.
-If you want a new leather jacket on a budget, head here.
-Murillo 666 is the name and address of the best brand in the area, start your search and GPS directions there.
+If you want to shop for leather in Buenos Aires (on a budget), this is the spot.

 There are plenty of new restaurants opening here every year but the classics reign supreme.
-Get the best Armenian food at Sarki’s (but prepare for a wait, it’s worth it).
+Get the best Armenian food at Sarkis (prepare for a wait, it’s worth it).

-Bar 878 has mixed up some of the city’s best cocktails since way before I arrived over a decade ago, outlasting many a trend bar.
+Bar 878 has mixed up some of the city’s best cocktails since 2004.
 For a coffee and pastry, don’t miss Malvon or Cafe Crespin.

 Belgrano